 The USI pre-medical advisor and the B/MD Advisory Committee will advise the students.

-If you need additional information about this program or the pre-medicine program at USI, feel free to contact the academic advisor for these programs, Dr. Brent Summers.
-You may visit his office SC1273 in the Science Center, or contact him at 812/461-5405 or email.
+If you need additional information about this program or the pre-medicine program at USI, feel free to contact the academic advisor for these programs, Dr. Ken Walsh.
+You may visit his office SC2263 in the Chemistry Department, Science Center, or contact him at 812-461-5253 or email.